My Approach to Home Design

 a) we all need shelter

-b) there is a part of us that strives for more, otherwise we would all be perfectly content in 1946 Soviet-chic concrete block buildings
+b) there is a part of us that continuously seeks improvement, otherwise we would all be perfectly content in 1946 Soviet-chic concrete block buildings

 c) there is a fuzzy line between having a house that resonates” home” within us and the desire to express ourselves to the world outside